When Do Strokes Happen Most? The Riskiest Times Revealed

 Seasonal Trends: Do Strokes Happen More in Winter?

-A study in the European Journal of Epidemiology found that stroke rates increase by 11% in winter compared to summer.
+A study published in European Journal of Epidemiology found that incident rates rise by 11% during winter months compared to summer.

 How to Protect Yourself Based on These Patterns